 Because of instability, overcrowded living conditions, lack of access to clean water, and lack of access to healthcare, refugees are especially vulnerable to contracting COVID-19.
 Yet even as countries are sealing borders and as travel restrictions grow, HIAS continues to find ways to reach displaced populations in all of the 16 countries where we operate.
 We are equipping refugee communities with critical information about the virus, how to access their rights to medical care, and how to remain safe.
 We are also finding ways to remotely deliver our services, including providing information, assessing refugees' critical needs, and providing one-on-one counseling.

 Here in the United States, we will continue speaking out against any attempts to blame migrants, refugees, and asylum seekers for the spread of coronavirus.
 This is a long-standing xenophobic trope that has continually been proven wrong.
 We will also help fight any attempts to use the healthcare needs of migrants, refugees, and asylum seekers as a way to target them and work to ensure that healthcare facilities remain as immigration enforcement-free zones.

 No matter how long these conditions last, however, the staff at HIAS will be on the job, providing critical services to refugees and asylum seekers and advocating for the rights of all who seek safety from persecution.
-We will continue to update this page as the outbreak continues and we adjust our operations accordingly.
+We will continue to update this page as the outbreak continues.

 - In the United States, HIAS’ legal programs are finding new ways to connect asylum seekers with the pro bono attorneys helping them.